phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ([Try it on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=e160ee8a64cba4cebc1c0473dcecb7c8))

 Here we use the [`mem::replace`] function to replace the heap allocated value with a new struct instance.
-This allows us to move the original `heap_value` to the stack, while the `self_ptr` field of of the struct still points to the heap.
+This allows us to move the original `heap_value` to the stack, while the `self_ptr` field of the struct is now a dangling pointer that still points to the old heap address.
 When you try to run the example on the playground, you see that the printed _"value at:"_ and _"internal reference:"_ lines show indeed different pointers.
+So heap allpcating a value is not enough to make self-references safe.

 [`mem::replace`]: https://doc.rust-lang.org/nightly/core/mem/fn.replace.html

-The fundamental problem is that `Box<T>` allows us to get a `&mut T` reference to the heap allocated value.
-This `&mut` reference allows us to to use methods like [`mem::replace`] or [`mem::swap`] to invalidate the heap allocated value.
+The fundamental problem that allowed the above breakage is that `Box<T>` allows us to get a `&mut T` reference to the heap allocated value.
+This `&mut` reference makes it possible to use methods like [`mem::replace`] or [`mem::swap`] to invalidate the heap allocated value.
 To resolve this problem, we must prevent that `&mut` references to self-referential structs can be created.

 [`mem::swap`]: https://doc.rust-lang.org/nightly/core/mem/fn.swap.html

 #### `Pin<Box<T>>` and `Unpin`

 The pinning API provides a solution to the `&mut T` problem in form of the [`Pin`] wrapper type and the [`Unpin`] marker trait.
-The idea behind these types is to gate all methods of `Pin` that can be used to get `&mut` references (e.g. [`get_mut`][pin-get-mut] or [`deref_mut`][pin-deref-mut]) on the `Unpin` trait.
+The idea behind these types is to gate all methods of `Pin` that can be used to get `&mut` references to the wrapped value (e.g. [`get_mut`][pin-get-mut] or [`deref_mut`][pin-deref-mut]) on the `Unpin` trait.
 The `Unpin` trait is an [_auto trait_], which is automatically implemented for all types except types that explicitly opt-out.
 By making self-referential structs opt-out of `Unpin`, there is no (safe) way to get a `&mut T` from a `Pin<Box<T>>` type for them.
 As a result, their internal self-references are guaranteed to stay valid.

 [`Pin`]: https://doc.rust-lang.org/stable/core/pin/struct.Pin.html
 [`Unpin`]: https://doc.rust-lang.org/nightly/std/marker/trait.Unpin.html